 Link: Apply now for the Aeroplan® Credit Card

-In late 2021, we saw the introduction of the Aeroplan® Credit Card.
+The Aeroplan® Credit Card is one of the most compelling co-branded airline credit cards out there.
 I’m a huge fan of the Air Canada Aeroplan program — even if you have no connection to Air Canada or Aeroplan, the program is fantastic for partner redemptions, and this card is worth being aware of.

-In this post, I wanted to take an in-depth look at this awesome credit card, especially as the card is offering a great new welcome bonus.
+In this post, I wanted to take an in-depth look at this awesome credit card, especially as the card is offering a huge new welcome bonus.

 Application rules & restrictions